SHRM Update: Court Upholds $11.5M Discrimination and Retaliation Verdict

 Case Overview: What Led to the Lawsuit Against SHRM

 In 2016, Rehab Mohamed started working at SHRM as an instructional designer.
 During her employment, she said a new supervisor treated her less favorably than white colleagues, excluded her from meetings and subjected her to stricter scrutiny.
-After she complained internally, she claims she faced retaliation, including shifting performance evaluations and isolation at work.
+After she complained internally, she claimed she faced retaliation, including shifting performance expectations and isolation at work.

 Before trial, SHRM asked the court to prevent Mohamed from highlighting SHRM’s status as an HR authority, arguing that it would unfairly hold the organization to a higher standard than other employers.
 The judge denied that motion, finding that SHRM’s asserted HR expertise was central to the case and could not reasonably be kept out of evidence.